Charles Whitman: Early life and education

 Charles Whitman was born on June 24, 1941, in Lake Worth, Florida, the eldest of three sons born to Margaret E. (née Hodges) and Charles Adolphus Whitman Jr. Whitman's father was raised in an orphanage in Savannah, Georgia, and described himself as a self-made man.
-His wife, Margaret, was 17 years old at the time they wed.
+His wife, Margaret, was 17 years old at the time they met.
 The marriage of Whitman's parents was marred by domestic violence; Whitman's father was an admitted authoritarian who provided for his family but demanded near perfection from all of them.
 He was known to be physically and emotionally abusive towards his wife and children.
+One neighbor of the Whitmans, Judi Faulch, would later state she was unable to recollect the number of times her own parents had called police in the 1940s and '50s in response to Whitman's father beating his wife, children, and family pets.

 As a boy, Whitman was described as a polite child who seldom lost his temper.
 He was extremely intelligent—an examination at the age of six revealed his IQ to be 139.
 Whitman's academic achievements were encouraged by his parents, and any indication of failure or a lethargic attitude were met with discipline—often physical—from his father.

-Margaret was a devout Roman Catholic who raised her sons in the same denomination.
+Margaret was a devout Roman Catholic who raised her sons in the same faith.
 The Whitman brothers regularly attended Mass with their mother, and all three brothers served as altar boys at the Sacred Heart Roman Catholic Church in Lake Worth.

 Whitman's father was a firearms collector and enthusiast, who taught each of his young sons to shoot, clean, and maintain weapons.
 He regularly took them on hunting trips, and Charles became an avid hunter and accomplished marksman.
 His father said of him: "Charlie could plug the eye out of a squirrel by the time he was sixteen."

 Whitman joined the Boy Scouts of America at age 11.
 He became an Eagle Scout at twelve years three months, reportedly the youngest of any Eagle Scout up to that time.
 Whitman also became an accomplished pianist at the age of 12.
 At around the same time, he began an extensive newspaper route.